 9. Head to your local library

-Local libraries can be an excellent resource to use during the summer holidays.
-You can borrow audio books, DVDs and traditional books, or attend some of the children’s activities many libraries put on.
+Local libraries can be an excellent resource to use during the summer holidays, and the rest of the year.
+You can borrow audio books, DVDs and traditional books, or attend some of the children’s activities many libraries put on, such as reading and activity sessions.
 While the grandchildren are being entertained, you can use your time to research child-friendly events in the local area.

 10. Let them enjoy some alone time